Skip to content

 auto [id, val, ts, valid] = reading;

-Structured bindings require data members to be bound in declaration order, and they fully support bit fields.
-If the struct has const members, you need to be careful about the behavior: the "anonymous variable" bound to might be const-qualified, but mutable members are not subject to this restriction and can still be modified.
+Structured binding requires members to be bound in declaration order, and it fully supports bit fields.
+If the struct has mutable members, watch out: the bound "anonymous variable" may be const-qualified, but mutable members aren't affected and stay modifiable.

-Structured bindings don't always copy.
-In fact, the modifier before auto determines the type of the underlying anonymous variable:
+Structured binding doesn't always copy.
+The modifier in front of auto decides the type of the underlying anonymous variable:

-• auto — Copy by value.
-The bound variables are references to this copy.
+• auto [...]—copy by value.
+The bound names refer to this copy.

-• auto& — Bind to an lvalue reference.
-You can modify the original object.
+• auto& [...]—binds to an lvalue reference.
+You can modify the original.

 cpp